 Meet the ghosts of Calaveras…

 With a rich history dating back to the 1800’s, it’s no wonder Calaveras County has a few resident ghosts that have been known to haunt some popular visitor spots.
 Looking to have a paranormal experience?
-Explore the top haunts in Calaveras in the article below and learn a little bit about the spirits that people have reported to encounter at each location.
+Explore these top haunts and learn a little bit about the spirits that have been encountered throughout Calaveras County.
+Want to find more spooky Calaveras stories?
+Come see us at the Calaveras Visitors Center and the Angels Camp Museum for more ‘insider’ information!

 Haunted Calaveras: Murphys Historic Hotel